 I don’t smoke.
 Thankfully, I never have.
 But I was once a teenager with dreams of post secondary pursuits and tuitions that would need paying, and so, like most young people in my hometown, my summers were spent working on a tobacco farm.
-I’ not writing to celebrate the tobacco industry, but rather to reminisce over an experience.
+I’m not writing to celebrate the tobacco industry, but rather to reminisce over an experience.
 When I was thirteen, there was no internet.
 I had access to whatever television channels could be had by using an manually turned antenna.
 My friends and I never heard of a social movement to rally against an industry.
 I didn’t know of any one who’d had cancer.
 My employment predates the infamous Philip Morris lawsuit.

 The Canadian icon, Stompin’ Tom Connors, was talking about my hometown when he sang “Tillsonburg My back still aches when I hear that word”.
 The farm he’d worked on was just up the highway from where I lived.
 I worked summers on a tobacco farm from the eighth grade through to the end of college.
 For a couple of those summers, I did the same job that Tom sang about; I primed or picked the tobacco leaves.
 It was rather unusual for a farm to have a female primer.
 It was the early eighties and task assignments were determined by gender.
 I can tell you that priming increased my bicep measurement and I was quite proud of that!